bagisto/user-guide/src/settings/exchange-rates.md

 <ImagePopup src="/images/settings/exchange-output.png" alt="Exchange Rate Output" />

-So, by following these steps, you can easily create an **Exchange Rate** in Bagisto.
+So, by following these steps, you can create an **Exchange Rate** in Bagisto.